At the top of the following tool view is user menus as well as modeling views and toolbox. The view is the default, EventStorming model, with toolbar.

 |EventStorming||The default model view, used for EventStorming; toolbar elements explained below.|

 Given two or more subdomains identified in the EventStorming model view, use DDD Context Mapping to show relationships between Bounded Contexts.

 Along with the Context Map, view the model's architectural topography.
 It displays contours the between multiple Bounded Contexts and within each individual Bounded Context.

 When the STORM tool is selected at the top right of the user interface, the EventStorming modeling surface is visible.
 This is the default tool to be selected after sign up or log in.
 See the previous image to see the empty modeling surface and available EventStorming element types.
-The toolbar to the left contains the modeling perspective switch along with the modeling elements that are used for EventStorming.
-Note that the colors reflect those typically used for specific element types.
-An icon is provided for those new modelers and those with color blindness.
-In order, these are the element types and their use.

 |Icon||Element Type||Why Used|